PubInv/moonrat/README.md

 # Tote-Size Portable Incubator for Rapid Field Work

 Aliases used by other developers include Moonrat, Rice MiniCubator, and Rice Petri FI.
-This is the development effort of 2023.
+**moonratII** is the development effort of 2023.

 # Current Status

+July 2023, A KiCad schematic is under development.
+Attempting to capture the hand made design of 2020.

 This project is currently seeking a new lead engineer skilled in Arduino programming and relatively simple microelectronics design.
 We have a working prototype that was made by hand.
 It is likely time